The simple answer is because high quality pianos are more expensive to manufacture than lesser quality instruments.

-The piano plate or string frame is made of fine gray cast iron, to the individual manufacturer’s specifications and scale design.
-The plate, along with the back frame to which it is attached, is the foundational strength to resist the tons of string tension placed upon it.
+The piano plate or harp is made of fine gray cast iron, to the individual manufacturer’s specifications and scale design.
+The plate along with the back frame to which it is attached, is the foundational strength to resist the tons of string tension placed upon it.
 The construction of the plate has been greatly refined.

 Most pianos have three pedals, but occasionally you see some with just two pedals.
 Today’s two-pedal pianos are usually pianos manufactured and sold outside of the United States.